 False advertising and other factors lead to off-label uses of the product, resulting in severe injuries.

-Unfortunately, there are a large number of serious side effects associated with INFUSE® bone grafts.
+Unfortunately, there are a large number of catastrophic side effects associated with INFUSE® bone grafts.
 In fact, Medtronic is accused of paying off doctors and surgeons to hide these side effects.
 Patients who have received one of these bone grafts have reported side effects including:

 Additionally, severe complications are also likely with off-label uses of the grafts.
 These include extreme swelling of the neck and throat, making it difficult to breathe or swallow.
 Patients required immediate respiratory support that may include intubation, medications, or a tracheotomy.